adopted-ember-addons/ember-moment/README.md

 ### Global Default Output Format

-Your application may require a default format other than `LLLL`.
-For example, you may want dates to fallback on the shorthand form `L` by default.
+Your application may require a default format other than the default, ISO 8601.
+For example, you may want dates to fallback on the localized shorthand format `L` by default.

 ```js
 // config/environment.js